Social Media Response Time Benchmarks for 2026

 Google Reviews: Under 24 Hours

 Google Business reviews are technically not social media, but agencies managing local clients cannot ignore them.
 Responding within 24 hours is the baseline.
 Negative reviews should get a response within 4 to 6 hours during business hours.
-Google has confirmed that review response rate and speed influence local search rankings.
+Google's own local-ranking guidance encourages responding to reviews, and active review management correlates with stronger local visibility.

 - Negative reviews: under 6 hours